dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 * iMac13,2 should transition over to using MacPro6,1
 * iMac14,2 and iMac14,3 should transition over to using iMac15,1
+  * Note: AMD CPUs users should transition over to MacPro7,1
 * iMac14,1 should transition over to iMac14,4

 ### Dropped hardware